-- The Office of Career Services is located on the second floor of the Sarita Kenedy East Law Library in Room 216.
+- The Office of Career Strategy is located on the second floor of the Sarita Kenedy East Law Library in Room 216.

-- All Office of Career Services handouts and many other resources are available in the 12Twenty (CORE) Document Library.
+- All Office of Career Strategy handouts and many other resources are available in the 12Twenty (CORE) Document Library.
 If you need 12Twenty (CORE) access please contact Kimberly Underdown.

 - NALP Principles and Standards